premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 <blockquote>

 - If we use String , with every modification and concatenation operation, a new String is formed as String is immutable.
 It will lead to the memory allocation issues.
-- StringBuilder can not be used as it is not synchronized, i.e thread-safe.
+- StringBuilder cannot be used as it is not synchronized, i.e. thread-safe.

  </blockquote>